RomanKalkreuth/practical-optimization/README.md

 # practical-optimization

-This repository serves to provide code examples in Python for the exercises of the practical optimization module at TU Dortmund University.
+This repository serves to provide code examples in Python in addition to the exercises of the practical optimization module at TU Dortmund University.

 https://ls11-www.cs.tu-dortmund.de/people/rudolph/teaching/lectures/POKS/SS2022/lecture.jsp